Sebbenbear/sebbenbear.github.io/_posts/2018-7-6-web-bos-js-30-top-5-days.md

 ---
 layout: post
-title: Recurse Center - Week 1
+title: Javascript Learnings - Wes Bos 30 Days of Javascript
-date: 2018-7-6
+date: 2018-7-10
-categories: dfasdf
+categories: javascript
 ---

 Here's my top 3 learnings from the first few days of Javascript 30, a video course created by Wes Bos.
 If you're looking to level up your front end skills, this is a great place to go!
 He discusses newer features such as flex, array and object destructuring, ES6 syntax, canvas and more.
 These tutorials are recorded live coding videos - he makes some mistakes and voices how he reasons about fixing them, and it's super helpful to see an experienced developer code.